glorialulu/TSNet/docs/examples.rst

    Leak discharge at node JUNCTION-22.

-To plot the burst discharge results at JUNCTION-20:
+Similarly, to understand how much water has been lost through the burst at JUNCTION-20, we can plot the burst discharge results at JUNCTION-20:

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
-    :lines: 45-56
+    :lines: 47-58

 yields :numref:`tnet3_burst`: